Source MN, Urban Outreach and Anti-Trafficking: Est 1987

 Since June, we have continued to provide 40-50 tons of groceries monthly from the Fallout.

-Moving into 2022, crime and poverty remain at record levels with little relief in sight.
+Moving into 2023, crime and poverty remain at record levels with little relief in sight.
 Darkness and victimization have increased and will continue if the city continues its natural downward spiral.
+Source desires to be a light in the midst of this darkness because the rebuilding and restoring of the city in these next years is critical for its future.
+We remain committed to working with homeless youth, trafficking victims, addicts, and impoverished families.

 Lake Street ’22 is a response and commitment by Source MN to lead a holistic effort to rebuild and restore our Lake Street community.
 The plan ranges from focused prayer, to providing food and basic needs to families and individuals, to participating and investing in ministry and small business initiatives that will build a Kingdom foundation for this vital part of our city.